123ishaTest/igt-vue/README.md

 ```
 Syntax Error: TypeError: [(...variantsValue),(...extensions)].flat is not a function
 ```
-This is caused by not having NodeJS >= v12.13.0.
-Please update your node version
+This is caused by not having Nodejs >= v12.13.0.
+Please update your node version.